tsherif/space-shooter.c/ARCHITECTURE.md

 ### Events

 `space-shooter.c` uses an event system inspired by the one used in [pacman.c](https://github.com/floooh/pacman.c) but driven by time rather than frame ticks.
-An event is represented by the `Events_Event` struct:
+An event is represented by the `Events_Event` struct.

 ```c
 typedef struct {